repalash/threepipe/README.md

   - [SSAOPlugin](#ssaoplugin) - Add SSAO(Screen Space Ambient Occlusion) for physical materials.
   - [CanvasSnapshotPlugin](#canvassnapshotplugin) - Add support for taking snapshots of the canvas
   - [PickingPlugin](#pickingplugin) - Adds support for selecting objects in the viewer with user interactions and selection widgets
+  - [LoadingScreenPlugin](#loadingscreenplugin) - Shows a configurable loading screen overlay over the canvas.
+  - [FullScreenPlugin](#fullscreenplugin) - Adds support for moving the canvas or the container fullscreen mode in browsers
+  - [InteractionPromptPlugin](#interactionpromptplugin) - Adds an animated hand icon over canvas to prompt the user to interact
   - [TransformControlsPlugin](#transformcontrolsplugin) - Adds support for moving, rotating and scaling objects in the viewer with interactive widgets
   - [ContactShadowGroundPlugin](#contactshadowgroundplugin) - Adds a ground plane at runtime with contact shadows
   - [GLTFAnimationPlugin](#gltfanimationplugin) - Add support for playing and seeking gltf animations